siddhsuresh/blueblack/README.md

 * **admin.py** holds the code to register the models to the admin page which is used to view and change the data in the database.
 * **models.sql** holds the sql commands used by django to create the database in sqlite3 [just to see]

-## Capabilites till now
-* Login Logout System and username in navbar
-* Can view all book from the website
-* Can issue and return books
-* Can view all issued books
-* Can view all returned book in pdf form
-* Can show book copy w.r.t respective book and book w.r.t author
-* To view without downloading go to https://blueblack.pythonanywhere.com
+### To view without downloading go to https://blueblack.pythonanywhere.com

 ## To Test It out
 * Donwload the Code